+(Courses must be completed with a grade of "C" or higher) Writing

-Writing WR 121 English Composition 4
+WR 121 English Composition 4

 WR 122 English Composition 4

 or WR 227 Technical Writing

-Oral Comm unication
+Oral Comm nunication

 SP 111 Fundamentals of Public Speaking 3

 or SP 114 Argumentation and Critical Discourse

 or SP 115 Introduction to Intercultural Communication

 or SP 218 Interpersonal Communication

 or SP 219 Small Group Communication

-Mathematic CS
+Mathemati cs

 MTH 105 Intro to Contemporary Mathematics 4

+(or higher fo r which Intermediate Algebra is a prerequisite)

+•

-(or higher for which Intermediate Algebra is a prerequisite) Health (3 credits with HHP prefix) HHP activity courses (1 credit each) are not to be duplicated
+redits with HHP prefix) 3

+HHP activity courses (1 credit each) are not to be duplicated

-(See pages 48 and 49 for course listings.
-One of the courses must be a cultural literacy course, designated with an asterisk.)
+(See pages 4 EDUCATION/DISCIPLINE STUDIES 44 and 45 for course listings.
+One of the courses in acy course, designated with an asterisk.) must be a

+Arts and Le At least three e tters e (3) courses from at least two (2) prefixes.

+Social Scie nce

+At least four (4) courses from at least two (2) prefixes.

+Science/Mo ath/Computer Science

-At least four (4) courses from at least two (2) prefixes including at least three (3) laboratory courses in biological and/or physical science.
+At least four (4) courses from at least two (2) prefixes includin 3) laboratory courses in biological and/or physical -

 Recommend:

 PH 211 General Physics I 5

 PH 212 General Physics II 5

 PH 213 General Physics III 5

 MTH 112 Trigonometry 4

+LLLCIIVLS

 MTH 113 Topics in Precalculus 4

+MTH 231 Discrete Mathematics I

+MTH 232 Discrete Mathematics II

 MTH 241 Calculus for Management/Social Science 4

 MTH 243 Introduction to Methods of Probability and Statistics 1 4

 MTH 244 Introduction to Methods of Probability and Statistics 2 4

+MTH 245 Mathematics for Management, Life, and

+Social Sciences 4

 MTH 251 Calculus I 4

 MTH 252 Calculus II 4

 MTH 253 Calculus III 4

 MTH 254 Vector Calculus I 4

 MTH 255 Vector Calculus II 4

 MTH 256 Applied Differential Equations 4

-Students planr ning to transfer to OSU need to take:
+Students planning to transfer to OSU need to take:

 HHP 295 Health and Fitness 3

 and HHP 185 Activity class 1

-Certificate of Completion 61-66 credits
+Certificate of Completion 63-68 credits